Jaguar Cars: Tata Motors era (2008–present)

-On 18 January 2008, Tata Motors, a part of the Tata Group, established Jaguar Land Rover Limited as a British-registered and wholly owned subsidiary.
+On 18 January 2008, Tata Motors, a part of the Tata Group, established Jaguar Land Rover (JLR) as a British-registered and wholly owned subsidiary.
 The company was to be used as a holding company for the acquisition of the two businesses from Ford – Jaguar Cars Limited and Land Rover.
 That acquisition was completed on 2 June 2008.
 On 1 January 2013, the group, which had been operating as two separate companies (Jaguar Cars Limited and Land Rover), although on an integrated basis, underwent a fundamental restructuring.
 The parent company was renamed to Jaguar Land Rover Automotive PLC, Jaguar Cars Limited was renamed to Jaguar Land Rover Limited and the assets (excluding certain Chinese interests) of Land Rover were transferred to it.
 The consequence was that Jaguar Land Rover Limited became responsible in the UK for the design, manufacture and marketing of both Jaguar and Land Rover products.

+Sales in 2013 amounted to 76,668 units, an increase of 42% compared to 2012.
+The most significant growth was observed in Germany and the United States.

+In 2020, the former CEO of the French company Renault, Thierry Bolloré, replaced Ralf Speth as the head of Jaguar Land Rover.

+In 2023, JLR announced plans to move Jaguar further upmarket, following years of zero-profitability and poor sales.
+The holding company detailed its plans to downsize Jaguar into a lower volume brand, competing closer to the likes of Bentley and Porsche.
+In June 2024, the company stopped production of every model except for the F-Pace, aligning goals to fully electrify the marque by 2025.
+Instead, three brand new electric models will be introduced on the new JEA platform, starting with a four-door electric grand tourer in 2025.